 Table of Contents

-Digital brand performance is measured by tracking brand awareness, engagement, customer lifetime value (CLV), retention rate, and Net Promoter Score (NPS).
-These metrics reveal how people recognize, trust, and stay loyal to a brand over time.
+Digital brand performance isn’t measured by guesswork.
+It’s evaluated through clear indicators such as brand awareness, engagement quality, customer lifetime value (CLV), retention rate, and Net Promoter Score (NPS).
+Together, these metrics show how well your brand attracts attention, earns trust, and sustains loyalty over time.

 What Is Digital Brand Performance?

-Digital brand performance refers to how effectively a brand builds awareness, shapes perception, drives engagement, and creates customer loyalty across online channels such as search engines, websites, social media, and paid advertising.
+Digital brand performance reflects how effectively a brand builds recognition, shapes perception, drives engagement, and nurtures loyalty across digital channels — including search engines, websites, social platforms, and paid media.

 What it measures:

-How familiar people are with your brand and how positively they perceive it.
+How familiar your audience is with your brand — and how positively they view it.

 • Branded search volume

-• Referral traffic from PR or brand mentions
+• Referral traffic from PR and earned media

 Example: